cschladetsch/Incode/README.md

 The space bar simulates the left mouse button, and 'g' the right. 'v' sends enter, and there are many others.

-There are many other ins and outs.
 This is not meant to be a system for a typical user.
 It's very hard-coded to me and my setup (custom WASD keyboard, logitech touchpad, vi, no mouse).

 That said, it is readily customisable if you can read C#.
 I haven't made it generic because I wrote it for me.